stanlymt/retropaddleball-site/README.md

 - **GitHub Actions** - Automated deployment
 - **GitHub Pages** - Hosting

+## 🎨 Tailwind CSS

+This project uses Tailwind CSS for styling:

+- Tailwind CSS is processed during build through PostCSS
+- The main Tailwind file is in `src/css/tailwind.css`
+- Configuration is in `tailwind.config.js`
+- Tailwind Typography plugin is used for basic text styling

+**Important:** Do not use the CDN version in production.
+The proper build system is already set up to compile Tailwind CSS.

 ## 📝 Content Management

 - Pages are written in Markdown with front matter